Skip to main content

 HIGH AVAILABILITY

-Excellent options for gluten-free diets.
-Traditional staples (taro, breadfruit, sweet potatoes, coconut, rice, fresh fish) are naturally gluten-free.
-Be cautious with imported processed foods and sauces.
+Gluten-free eaters do well here.
+The traditional staples, taro, breadfruit, sweet potato, coconut, rice, and fresh fish, contain no gluten.
+Watch imported processed foods and sauces, which can.
 Yapese taro fritters and most traditional dishes are safe.

 Common Allergens